Stinging Nettle Health Benefits

-Stinging nettle (Urtica dioica) is an herb that has a long history of medical use, , especially for urinary tract problems.
-In addition to its anti-inflammatory properties, stinging nettle is a diuretic, and both of these characteristics make it a good candidate for prostate issues, including BPH, prostatitis and urinary tract symptoms (LUTS) associated with those disorders.
+Stinging nettle health benefits have long been used for urinary tract problems.
+Stingling nettle (Urtica dioica) has anti-inflammatory properties and is a diuretic; and both of these characteristics make it a good candidate for prostate issues, including BPH, prostatitis, and urinary tract symptoms (LUTS) associated with those disorders.

-Laboratory studies have indicated that stinging nettle is comparable to finasteride (Proscar), a drug commonly used to treat BPH, in inhibiting the growth of certain prostate cells.
+Laboratory studies have indicated that stinging nettle health benefits are comparable to finasteride (Proscar), a drug commonly used to treat BPH, in inhibiting the growth of certain prostate cells, although stinging nettle has far fewer side effects.
 Scientists have not yet determined why stinging nettle root has been shown to reduce symptoms of BPH, although there are several theories.
 One is that the supplement contains chemicals that have an impact on the hormones testosterone and estrogen, while another suggests the plant’s components work directly on prostate cells.

 In a six-month, double-blind, placebo-controlled, randomized comparative trial published in the Journal of Herbal Pharmacotherapy, researchers evaluated the effects of stinging nettle and placebo in 558 men who had BPH.
 The men were evaluated using the International Prostate System Score (IPSS), the maximum urinary flow rate (Qmax), postvoid residual volume, serum prostatic-specific antigen (PSA), testosterone levels, and prostate size.
 At the end of the six-month trial, 81 percent of men in the stinging nettle group reported an improvement in lower urinary tract symptoms (LUTS) compared with 16 percent of men in the placebo group.